Tran Dinh Truong: Personal life

-In May 2004, Tran was awarded a Golden Torch Award, by the Vietnamese American National Gala in Washington, D.C.
+Tran regularly attended mass at Holy Cross Church.
+In May 2004, he was awarded a Golden Torch Award, by the Vietnamese American National Gala in Washington, D.C.
 Mr. Tran was also on the Board of Directors of The United Way of New York City.

+In 2007, Tran began to suffer from cardiovascular disease.
+He died on May 6, 2012.

+Tran's complex family life led to a protracted legal battle over his $100 million estate.